IBM-Security/ibmsecurity/README.md

 Appliances need to have an ip address defined for their LMI.
 This may mean that appliances have had their initial setup done with license acceptance.

+## Versioning

+This package uses a date for versioning.
+For example: "2017.03.18.0"

+It is the date when the package is released with a sequence number at the end to handle when there are multiple releases in one day (expected to be uncommon).

 ## Features

 This python package provides the following features: